-Figure 4.14 shows the implementation for the insert, append, remove, and prev doubly linked list methods.
-The class declaration and the remaining member functions for the doubly linked list class are nearly identical to those of Figures 4.8.
+Figure 4.15 shows the implementation for the insert, append, remove, and prev doubly linked list methods.
+The class declaration and the remaining member functions for the doubly linked list class are nearly identical to the singly linked list version.

 The insert method is especially simple for our doubly linked list implementation, because most of the work is done by the node's constructor.
-Figure 4.15 shows the list before and after insertion of a node with value 10.
-The following line of code from Figure 4.14 does the actual work.
+Figure 4.16 shows the list before and after insertion of a node with value 10.